tropy/docs/other-features/export-with-archive-plugin.md

 The Archive plugin allows you to export items in full--including photos, metadata, and notes--to a ZIP archive.
 This ZIP archive can then be transferred to another computer or device.

-### Getting the Archive plugin
+## Getting the Archive plugin

+### Download and install the plugin

 First, download the latest release [here](https://github.com/tropy/tropy-plugin-archive/releases).

-Then navigate to Preferences &gt; Plugins.
-Click on "Install plugin" and navigate to wherever the ZIP folder saved on your computer.
-Select the ZIP folder \(don't unzip it\) and click "Open."
+Then navigate to _Preferences &gt; Plugins_.
+Click on _Install plugin_ and navigate to wherever the ZIP folder saved on your computer.
+Select the ZIP folder \(don't unzip it\) and click _Open_.

 ![Plugins window with Archive plugin active](../.gitbook/assets/screen-shot-2020-03-17-at-11.39.29-am.png)